makersacademy/airport_challenge/README.md

 My approach
 ---------

-My solution for this program consist of 3 classes:
+My solution for this program consists of 3 classes:
-* Airport: is able to instruct planes to land and take off, taking into account weather conditions and capacity of the airport.
+* Airport: is able to instruct planes to land and take off, taking into account weather conditions and its capacity.
 It also reports status of the planes.
 * Plane: it creates instance plane objects with their status.
 * Weather: it creates generated randomly weather